It can be very confusing.

 Seriously, that’s all it is.
 One dot.

-We can do things with that dot, like give it a color, and I’ll get to that in a moment, but at a very fundamental level, think of a pixel as nothing more than a single dot.
+We can do things with that dot, like give it a color, and I’ll get to that in a moment, but at its most fundamental level, a pixel as nothing more than a single dot.

 That was easy.

-Computer display devices, like the screen on which you’re reading this, are composed of nothing but a rectangle of dots – so many to each horizontal line, and so many lines.
+Computer display devices, like the screen on which you’re reading this, are composed of nothing but a rectangle of dots or pixels.
+It’ll be so many pixels wide (horizontal) and so many pixels high (vertical).

 That’s referred to as the resolution of the device.